The Brooch Renaissance Is Here

 The need to suddenly rethink our accessories stems from a bigger phenomenon.
 Take a look at New York Fashion Week, where the concept of the season seems to be the uniform.
 Composed of capsule wardrobes, workwear staples, and mix-and-match basics, the runways were more in tune with a minimalist approach than the exuberant fashion we’ve become accustomed to seeing over the past few years.
 The lineups have left many wondering if there’s room for maximalism in this vibe shift, especially after recent red carpets have seen celebrities ditching predictable accessories, specifically necklaces, altogether.

 But it’s worth noting that the red carpet does seem to be making an exception for brooches.
 At the 2023 Grammy Awards, musician Steve Lacy wore a diamond-encrusted brooch with a dangling pearl, paired with a black Saint Laurent suit, while Italian influencer Chiara Ferragni donned a gold bird-shaped pin by Schiaparelli at the 2023 Sanremo Festival.
-Olivia Wilde also sported a black rosette pin at the Babylon premiere back in December 2022, while Michelle Williams donned a red rose one to the 2023 AFI Awards, styled with a black blazer dress.
+Olivia Wilde sported a black rosette pin at the Babylon premiere back in December 2022, while Michelle Williams styled her black blazer dress with a red rose for the 2023 AFI Awards.
 One of the biggest fashion moments of 2023 so far also included brooches.
 When Rihanna stepped onto the Super Bowl halftime show stage in a red bodysuit and jacket, a cluster of bling shone brighter than a diamond in the form of three vintage Joseph Saidian & Sons brooches hanging from the lapel.

 Advertisement

-While their renaissance is happening quickly, brooches are still associated with traditional formalwear, from royal fashion — everyone from the late Queen Elizabeth II to Meghan Markle have worn a brooch at some point — as well as Upper East Side grandmothers, like Gossip Girl’s Cece Rhodes.
-But perhaps they had the right idea all along: Even in their blingiest state, brooches and pins can offer a good dose of accessorizing that requires little styling.
+While their renaissance is happening quickly, brooches are still associated with traditional formalwear, from royal fashion — everyone from the late Queen Elizabeth II to Meghan Markle has worn a brooch at some point — to Upper East Side grandmothers like Gossip Girl’s CeCe Rhodes.
+But perhaps they had the right idea all along: Even in their blingiest state, brooches and pins can offer a good dose of accessorising that requires little styling.

-The good thing about this trend is that there’s a vast range of sources to choose from, whether raiding your grandmother’s jewelry closet (please, ask in advance) or heading into the vintage market for secondhand brooches.
+The good thing about this trend is that there’s a vast range of sources to choose from, whether raiding your grandmother’s jewellery box (please, ask in advance) or heading into the vintage market for secondhand brooches.
 There’s also the possibility of just making one yourself.
-In a recent controversial, viral TikTok video by creator Madeleine White – which saw her cutting up a Prada jumpsuit into a micro two-piece set which she wore to the brand’s fall 2023 show – she also fashioned a paper, makeshift flower brooch from the show invitation.
-In a less committal way of trying out the trend, there’s always the possibility of using small earrings as brooches as well (just be mindful of the fabric before pinning them).
+In a recent controversial and viral TikTok video which saw creator Madeleine White cut up a Prada jumpsuit into a micro two-piece set which she wore to the brand’s A/W 2023 show, she also fashioned a paper, makeshift flower brooch from the show invitation.
+For a lower commitment way of trying out the trend, there’s always the possibility of using small earrings as brooches (just be mindful of the fabric before pinning them).

-As we enter an era of recession-fueled fashion, marked by minimalism, classic silhouettes, and everyday wardrobe essentials, brooches suggest we get to have a little bling… as a treat.
+As we enter an era of recession-fuelled fashion, marked by minimalism, classic silhouettes and everyday wardrobe essentials, brooches suggest we get to have a little bling…as a treat.